A year after Finals, Lakers and Heat set to play before fans - WHIZ News

 — KEEP AN EYE ON: Nuggets guard Facundo Campazzo has four turnovers in 62 minutes through his first two NBA playoff games.
 He’s played a ton of big games on the international level and his pestering, high-energy style is a big plus for Denver.

 — INJURY WATCH: All eyes are on Denver’s Will Barton, and if he can return from his right hamstring strain.
-He hasn’t played since April 23.
+He hasn’t played since April 23 and remains listed as out for Game 3.

 — PRESSURE IS ON: Portland.
 The Blazers got the split in Denver.
 Giving the home-court edge right back to the Nuggets would be less than ideal.